 4: Learn how to drive a car and a moped.

-5: Do my yoga teacher training in Thailand for 2 months in early 2018.
+5: Do my yoga teacher training in Thailand for 2 months in the distant future.

 6: Visit Bali (after yoga teacher training).

 7: Go skydiving just once, I’ll be petrified but I’ll do it!